 The Virtual Learning Environment (VLE) provides the course materials and you'll work with your colleagues there throughout the course.
 The rich environment of the online forums is a key part of this programme.

-Get a taste of online learning.
-Try a free course sample
+Get a taste of online learning and try a free course sample.

 As a course participant you will: